Gallery of beautiful beadboard kitchen cabinets for a variety of design styles and layouts.

 Beadboard Cabinet Doors

-If you have existing beadboard kitchen cabinets and drawers, you can always freshen them up by re-sanding the wood and refinishing it with either stain/varnish or even paint.
+If you have existing beadboard cabinets and drawers, you can always freshen them up by re-sanding the wood and refinishing it with either stain/varnish or even paint.

 Modern beadboard-textured panels can now be bought in hardware stores.
 Some of them ship raw or primed beforehand, but some also ship already finished in a particular color.